It’s fun to learn in a gummy bear osmosis experiment!

 Osmosis is when there are different concentrations of something in the water.
 For the mummies, and our osmosis experiments you can do at home, that is often salt.

-When you have an area that has a ton of salt (or sugar for our gummy bear experiment) the surrounding water is unhappy.
+When you have an area that has a ton of salt (or sugar for our gummy bear osmosis experiment) the surrounding water is unhappy.
 It wants everything to be equal.
-Because of that water molecules will naturally flow from an area that has very little salt to an area that has a ton of salt.
+Because of that water molecules will naturally flow from an area that has very little salt or sugar to an area that has a ton of salt or sugar.

-If you wanted to show osmosis in action relatively quickly you can put two gummy bears in different cups.
+Ready to see osmosis in action with gummy bears?
+Put two gummy bears in different cups.
 Fill one cup with fresh water, and one cup with salt water.

 Ask yourself (and your students or kids) what do they think might happen?
 Is there an area that has a lot of salt or sugar?
 Is there an area that does not?